dhsvendsen/MLOps-Project-Detox/reports/README.md

 You can work with these images locally or through GCP.

 To work locally you can take the dockerfiles from our github (as described earlier) and build and run these.
-As an example here is how you would use the docker image locally:
+As an example here is how you would use the docker image for deployment/FastApi locally:
 ```bash
 docker build -f simple_app.dockerfile . -t fastapi:latest
 ```